top of page

 CIS logo.png

-PROHUMA project: Understanding Prosociality and Rehumanization in Postcolonial Relations
+PROHUMA project: Understanding Prosociality and Rehumanization in Postcolonial Contexts

 KUL logo.jpg

 PROHUMA is a joint PhD research project by Iscte-IUL (Lisbon, Portugal) and KU Leuven (Belgium).
-We explore if and how everyday helping behaviors, as well as collective, solidarity-based actions can restore dignity, reduce prejudice, and build bridges between communities.
+We explore if and how everyday helping behaviors, as well as collective, solidarity-based actions can restore dignity, reduce prejudice, and build bridges between communities in a postcolonial context.

 Why this matters

-• By exploring how prosocial actions (acts of care, support, or solidarity) influence respect and recognition, we aim to identify practical ways to rehumanize relationships in schools, neighborhoods, and organizations;
+• By exploring how prosocial actions (acts of care, support, or solidarity) influence these perspectives, this project aims to identify practical ways to rehumanize and liberate relationships between communities.

 Artwork (left) 'coexistence’ by Congolese artist De Dieu Luwungu